DhayalanJazz/DhayalanJazz/README.md

 ---------------

 *   🌍  I'm based in Canada
-* Skilled in Developing, Deploying and Managing applications in Amazon Web Services, Azure and Google Cloud Platform.
+* Skilled in Developing, Deploying and Managing applications in Amazon Web Services,Azure and Google Cloud Platform.

 ### Skills